-On the scholarship, Giles Foreman said: “The scholarship has been very successful, and we’re offering the same opportunity every year in order to reach out to young actors, irrespective of their personal circumstance or location.
+On the scholarship, Giles Foreman said: “The scholarship has been very successful, and we’re offering the same opportunity each year in order to reach out to young actors, irrespective of their personal circumstance or location.
 Whilst we’re a self-funded institution competing in challenging times, we’re aware that incredibly talented actors slip through the net due to their personal means.
 We hope that the scholarship can enable those from all types of backgrounds to apply.”

 The acting philosophy of the Giles Foreman Centre for Acting is broadly in line with that of the original Drama Centre London under Christopher Fettes, Yat Malmgren and Reuven Adiv: a teaching team and school that trained some of the great UK actors of our generation – Sean Connery, Anthony Hopkins, Colin Firth, Pierce Brosnan, Helen McRory, Anne Marie Duff, Paul Bettany, Lambert Wilson, Michael Fassbender, Tom Hardy, Santiago Cabrera, Geraldine James, Frances de la Tour – to name but a few.
-Christopher Fettes continues to offer master-classes in directing and classical text analysis at the studio.
+Until recently, Christopher Fettes continued to offer master-classes in directing and classical text analysis at the studio.

 Submissions open in February each year and close on July 6.
 Those shortlisted will be invited to an audition day at the studio in July.
 The decision is announced by 1 August.
 For further information, please visit www.gilesforeman.co.uk.